ComputationalIntelligenceGroup/rcor/README.md

 This and more information on the `gmat` package can be found on [its repository](https://github.com/irenecrsn/gmat) at the `rchol` branch.

-The `CRAN` package `clusterGeneration` is also necessary for executing the vine and onion methods described by Lewandowski et al. (2009):
+- The `CRAN` package `clusterGeneration` is also necessary for executing the vine and onion methods described by Lewandowski et al. (2009):

 > Lewandowski, D., Kurowicka, D., Joe, H. Generating random correlation matrices based on vines and extended onion method, Journal of Multivariate Analysis, 100:9, pp. 1989-2001, 2009.

+- For plotting the graphics, it is necessary to have installed the `CRAN` packages `reshape2` and `ggplot2`.

 ## Usage